What Is a Citizen Ballot Measure?

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Citizen ballot measures can be called ballot measures, initiatives, propositions, referendums, or affirmations.
+Citizen ballot measures can have different names, like ballot measures, initiatives, initiative measures, propositions, referendums, or affirmations.

 - Legalizing marijuana